On Friday, me 4th Day in Jakarta, I had the opportunity to talk in more depth with textile conservator Pak Benny Gratha and museum-director Ibu Ari.

 Pak Benny took the time to talk with me on ‘Tiga Negeri’ on which he did research.
 He published the book ‘Batik 3 Negeri Solo - Sebuah Legenda’ which actually debats one of the Batik myths that Batik Tiga Negeri was made on three locations; one city for red, one city for brown and one city for blue.
-According to his fieldwork ‘Tiga Negeri’ in the region Solo was not made before 1910, or at least was made famous by a certain batikworkshop at that time in Solo.
+According to his fieldwork ‘Tiga Negeri’ in the region Solo was not made before 1910, or was made famous by a certain batikworkshop at that time in Solo.
 In my research I found imitations Batiks for export to the former Dutch East Indies, Indonesia, that are earlier then 1910.
 What I mentioned before and had again at Museum Tekstil, the historical data available on Java is very limited, yet their knowlegde on the development of Batik goes back about 3 generations in mostly oral history.
 The data stored in Europe combined with the knowledge here will give a much more precise recollection of the history of Batik.
 Connecting collections globally will definitely help us to tell these stories better and for a wider audience.
 I shared with Pak Benny my intensions and some of the finds I made, got some homework again for when I get back.
 Things to look up and compare with pieces in their collection.
 Also the myths & truths on ‘Tiga Negeri’ still needs some more exploring, Pak Benny book will be very useful, thank you for the copy!
-I will also explore this topic with a shared Batik project, together with other batikmakers globally I will re-create ‘Tiga Negeri’, so hope to present this in the new future.
+I will also explore this topic with a shared Batik project, together with other batikmakers globally I will re-create ‘Tiga Negeri’, so hope to present this in the near future.

 Pak Benny gave me a tour through the exhibition giving much insight on the displayed pieces.
 He is a big fan of the Batiks by Go Tik Swan K.R.T.
 Hardjonagoro and gave me some nice tips on how to recognize and date.